What is postnatal depression?

 Causes of postnatal depression

-It’s not known for sure what causes postnatal depression, however there are a few factors that seem to be associated with experiencing it.
+The causes postnatal depression are not known, however there are a few factors that seem to be associated with experiencing it.

 After giving birth, hormone levels in the body dramatically change.
 This can lead to irritability, fatigue, changes in blood pressure, metabolism, and immune functioning.